 A vision will differ with political and historical background, and I would be careful to tell colleagues in other countries what to do.
 That said, my vision is a museum that makes people curious and surprises them with new, reliable and critical stories about languages and their speakers.
 A modern language museum should keep updated with linguistic research and even keep an eye with the issue of linguistic power.
 It is quite easy and very popular to present writing systems and remedies, but I would look more for the social relations between speaking and writing, between dominating and weaker languages, and the linguistic rights of citizens in different countries.
 Let us go comparative!

 In November, I will be retired, and then nothing can keep me from visiting many more language museums.
 My next book will deal with a major issue; how can linguistic and other cultural conflicts be solved by non-violence?
 We Norwegians have some experience with this, and I want to compare it with other countries.
 I am quite sure that some museums have stories to tell me about this.

-Please click here to download and read Ottar’s book, or please e-mail firstname.lastname@example.org to purchase a signed copy.
+View Ottar’s book here: Language Museums of the World or e-mail email@example.com to purchase a signed copy.